 Additionally, the environment in Spotswood is very relaxed and everyone is friendly and encourages each other to succeed.
 This atmosphere helps make the William and Mary experience more meaningful.
 I will always cherish my Spotswood family."- Sabrina Mayor '18

 	In addition to the academic rewards, there are several immediate, practical advantages to becoming a Sharpe Scholar:

-- A living-learning environment - If you apply and are accepted early to the Sharpe Program (before May 31), you may choose to live in a Spotswood Hall* - a dormitory specifically for Sharpe and other Scholars.
+	- A living-learning environment - Sharpe Scholars are required to live together in Spotswood Hall* - a dormitory specifically for Sharpe and other Scholars.
 This living-learning environment has many advantages, including:

 	- you will immediately be surrounded by people with whom you have at least one common interest